 The NRC is responsible for the annual review of remuneration policy (including termination terms), its implementation and ensuring that such terms of remuneration are fair and in compliance with relevant legislation and regulation.
 The NRC makes remuneration decisions for employees annually in May following the end of the performance year.
-This timing allows the full-year financial results of the Group to be considered along with the other non-financial goals and objectives.
-The NRC developed the Manager's remuneration policy with a number of principles in mind (the "Remuneration Principles").
-The overarching principle is to promote sustainable long-term success of MPACT.
-The remuneration policy should:
+This timing allows the full-year financial

-• Align with Unitholders:
+Align with Unitholders: